particle-iot/docs/src/content/guide/tools-and-features/device-os.md

 One of the easiest and safest ways to update Device OS is to simply flash an application firmware that was compiled against a newer version of Device OS.
 The device will receive the incompatible firmware app, and use [safe mode healer](#safe-mode-healer) to automatically download the newer system modules.

-**Note**: This method is not currently available for Electrons, unless the device has been added to a [product](https://docs.particle.io/guide/tools-and-features/console/#product-tools).
-This is meant to help you manage cellular data usage.
-For updating Device OS on Electrons, check out the methods for [updating locally](#updating-locally).

 In the Web IDE, this can be done by using the _Device OS target_ dropdown, and choosing a version that is newer than what is currently on the device.

 ![Select newer version of Device OS in the IDE](/assets/images/system-fw-newer-ide.png)